polterguy/magic.endpoint/README.md

 ## Meta information

 Due to the semantic structure of Hyperlambda, retrieving meta information from your HTTP endpoints using this module is very easy.
-The project has one slot called **[endpoints.list]** that does this.
+The project has one slot called **[endpoints.list]** that returns meta information about _all_ your endpoints.
 This slot again can be invoked using the following URL.

 ```
 http://localhost:55247/magic/modules/system/endpoints/endpoints